Your views on petitions

 If you are sending views on behalf of an organisation, the submission is published under the organisation’s name.

 We can sometimes publish views anonymously.
-Please get in touch with the Public Petitions team to see what is possible.
+Please get in touch with the Citizen Participation and Public Petitions Committee team to see what is possible.

 What to include in your views